 But that’s these guys in a nutshell: innovative but in a way that still feels classic.

 You’re in open water here.
 This is improvised, unpredictable and not always comforting music.
 There’s not always a melody to cling to or a big hook coming along to save you.

 But if you’re ready to swim, there’s a lot to experience—blues, folk, and the beauty of a perfectly spontaneous moment.

 This is Sarah Vaughn—she of the mellifluous voice and malleable phrase—at one of her peaks.
 A young Miles Davis accompanies.

 Mingus Ah Um is the rare album that works as both an introduction and a summation.
 If you don’t know Mingus, start here.
 If you love Mingus, you can always return here too.

 And “Better Get Hit In Your Soul” is audio hot sauce, now and forever.

 Twenty-seven choruses!
-Paul Gonsalves slays “Diminuendo in Blue and Crescendo in Blue” for 27 choruses!
+Paul Gonsalves slays “Diminuendo and Crescendo in Blue” for 27 choruses!
 By the time his solo concludes, the crowd is nearly as loud as the saxophone.